-By the way, we got MoviePasses for Christmas and we have fallen in love with them.
+(By the way, we got MoviePasses for Christmas and we have fallen in love with them.
 You just can’t beat $10 per month to be able to see one movie of your choice every single day.
-I’ll be doing a really in-depth review of it on Friday.
+Read my in-depth review of MoviePass here.)

 People are always asking me how I find time to read.
 Honestly, it’s because I love to read, because I’ve chosen to prioritize it, because I don’t have a lot of other hobbies, and because I can’t not read.
 Also, when you love something, you usually can find ways to get creative to find time to fit it in — even if it’s in the little nooks and crannies of life.

 I wrote a post on 3 ways to find more time to read — even when life is busy.
 And here are 7 more ways to find time to read.